sizief/Proxy-list/README.md

 require proxy
 proxy = Proxy.new
-proxy.update #clean the proxies.csv file and create new fresh list proxy.get #get a random proxy from the proxies.csv
+proxy.update #clean the proxies.csv file and create new fresh list proxy.get_int #get a random proxy from the proxies.csv INTERNATIONAL IP proxy.get_ir #get a random proxy from the proxies_ir.csv IRAN IP

 ```